zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md

 **Usage:**

-This function is used to calculate the maximum value.
+Calculates the maximum value.

 **Parameter description**:

-value: can be any data type.
-If the column value is NULL, the corresponding row is not involved in the operation.
+value: Any data type.
+If the column value is NULL, the corresponding row is not counted in the operation.
 Values of the Boolean type are excluded from calculation.

 **Return value**:

-The return value is of the same type as the value type.
+The return value is matchs the value type.

-**For example**:
+**Example**:

 ```
 -- If the table tbla has a column clo1 and its data type is Bigint.